osmandapp/docs/content/osmand/map/public-transport.md

 ---
 title: "Public transport"
-intro: "Explore public transport routes / stops on the map."
+intro: "Public transport is an additional layer that allows you to display public transport routes and stops on the map, check information about the transport types and create navigation using Public transport navigation profile."
 versions: '*'
 ---
+(Explore public transport routes / stops on the map.)
 {% data reusables.general.article-not-complete %}

 ## Transport Stops (Layer)